-Corequisite: CHE 121 Introduction to Chemistry Lab Presents chemical principles at an introductory level with an emphasis on the use of these principles to understand and describe chemical processes that occur in our body.
+Presents chemical principles at an introductory level with an emphasis on the use of these principles to understand and describe chemical processes that occur in our body.
 Covers fundamentals including atomic and molecular structure, measurement and stoichiometry, solutions, acid-base chemistry, nuclear chemistry, gases, and organic and biomolecules.
-Not open to students with credit in CHE 110, CHE 130 or CHE 210.
+Not open to students with credit in CHE 110, CHE 130, or CHE 210.
 3 credits

-CHE 121 Introduction to Chemistry Laboratory (s)
+CHE 121 Introduction to Chemistry Laboratory (s) Corequisite: CHE 120

-Corequisite: CHE 120 Introduction to Chemistry Introduces chemical laboratory work with experiments to show applications of chemistry to everyday life.
+Introduces chemical laboratory work with experiments to show applications of chemistry to everyday life.
 Two hours per week.
 1 credit

-CHE/ENV 130 Introduction to Environmental Chemistry (y) Corequisite: CHE 131 Intro to Environmental Chem Lab
+CHE/ENV 130 Introduction to Environmental Chemistry (y) Corequisite: CHE 131